Facebook’s changing its name. Here’s how that worked out for other big brands.

 But the Facebook and Zuckerberg brands could be difficult to change, experts say, after whistleblower Frances Haugen gave regulators thousands of internal documents that show the company and its founder prioritized profit and engagement over user safety.

-Companies generally change their names because they are actively expanding into a new clearly delineated line of business, said Allen Adamson, a longtime branding executive and founder of the firm MetaForce.
+Companies generally change their names because they are actively expanding into a new, clearly delineated line of business, said Allen Adamson, a longtime branding executive and founder of the firm MetaForce.
 The renaming process involves massive amounts of financial and legal resources, and they’re most likely to be successful when a business quickly and effusively moves away from its old products and into new ones.

 Now Meta is faced with that challenge: Convince investors, employees and consumers that it truly means business beyond social media, and that its new overarching brand will behave differently — and is more than a cosmetic fix for its budding reputational concerns.

-“The big opportunity for them is to tidy up the brand set up and to show they’re taking a new direction,” said Manfredi Ricca, global chief strategy officer for consultancy Interbrand.
+“The big opportunity for them is to tidy up the brand set-up and to show they’re taking a new direction,” said Manfredi Ricca, global chief strategy officer for consultancy Interbrand.
 “The big risk is nothing really changes.”

-Here are five other landmark corporate brand transformations, and how experts say they stack up to Facebook’s Thursday renaming.
+Here are five other landmark corporate-brand transformations, and how experts say they stack up to Facebook’s Thursday renaming.

 Andersen Consulting becomes Accenture — 2001

 Andersen Consulting was legally required to take a new name after splitting from its sibling professional services firms Andersen Worldwide and Arthur Andersen.
 But its move to Accenture is hailed by branding experts as the gold standard for renaming, Adamson said.
 The name is catchy — which always helps — but executives of the rebranded firm immediately outspent competitors on advertising to make Accenture a household name, Adamson said.
 The Andersen companies were thought of as legacy accounting firms.
-Accenture leaned into its 21st century provenance and billed itself as a forward thinking competitor to power players McKinsey and Booz Allen Hamilton.
+Accenture leaned into its 21st-century provenance and billed itself as a forward-thinking competitor to power players McKinsey and Booz Allen Hamilton.

 “Arthur Andersen, it’s brand was accounting, it was about telling you what already happened,” Adamson said.
 “Consulting is telling you what the future holds.”